 Sow Seeds Outdoors

 You can also sow seeds directly outside, especially if it’s summertime or you live in USDA Hardiness Zones 10-13.

 Make sure that the last frost is at least a week behind you and sow the seeds six inches apart in a sunny patch of your garden.
 Cover with 1/4 inch of soil and water thoroughly.

 A Bevy of Basil Dishes Awaits You

 No matter how you propagate your basil, as soon as your plant has several pairs of mature leaves, you can start harvesting the delicious herb.

 Just remember to cut from the top so that your plant keeps growing outward, and to prevent bolting.

 Use your fresh herbs in classic Mediterranean dishes, cocktails, and even sweet dishes like this recipe for lemon curd on basil shortbread from our sister site, Foodal.
 Or this one for citrus honey basil creamsicles, also from Foodal.

 Whether you propagated one basil plant or ten, a whole lot of deliciousness awaits you.

-To learn more about plant propagation, check out these articles next:
+To learn more about growing various basils, check out these articles next: